Open-source AI model for UK camera trap species detection

 Training data

-The model was trained on labelled instances drawn from UK camera trap images collected through conservation deployments over nearly a decade.
+The models have been trained on labelled instances drawn from UK camera trap images collected through conservation deployments over nearly a decade.

 The dataset includes a wide range of practical camera trap conditions, including: